graceleedev/CPAN213-Lab4-Responsive-Dashboard-App-2/LAYOUT_DOCUMENTATION.md

 | Pixel Tablet| 1600x2560 | Portrait | 3 | ✅ Pass |

 ### Functionality Testing
-- [ ] Responsive grid adjusts to screen size ✅
+- [x] Responsive grid adjusts to screen size ✅
-- [ ] Orientation changes handled correctly ✅
+- [x] Orientation changes handled correctly ✅
-- [ ] Pull-to-refresh works smoothly ✅
+- [x] Pull-to-refresh works smoothly ✅
-- [ ] All widgets display correctly ✅
+- [x] All widgets display correctly ✅
-- [ ] Platform-specific styling applied ✅
+- [x] Platform-specific styling applied ✅
-- [ ] Performance maintained at 60fps ✅
+- [x] Performance maintained at 60fps ✅

-- [ ] Accessibility labels present ✅
+- [x] Accessibility labels present ✅
-- [ ] No console errors or warnings ✅
+- [x] No console errors or warnings ✅
 ---
 ## Code Quality Checklist
-- [ ] All components properly commented
+- [x] All components properly commented ✅
-- [ ] Consistent naming conventions used
+- [x] Consistent naming conventions used ✅
-- [ ] No unused imports or variables
+- [x] No unused imports or variables ✅
-- [ ] Proper file organization
+- [x] Proper file organization ✅
-- [ ] ESLint rules followed
+- [x] ESLint rules followed ✅
-- [ ] Code formatted with Prettier
+- [x] Code formatted with Prettier ✅
-- [ ] No hardcoded values (using theme system)
+- [x] No hardcoded values (using theme system) ✅
-- [ ] Accessibility props included
+- [x] Accessibility props included ✅

 ---
 ## Reflection
 ### What I Learned
-[Write 150-200 words about what you learned from this lab]
+I encountered several challenges while working with React Native, which helped me deepen my understanding of project structure and module management.
+One issue was opening the wrong folder in the IDE: if I opened the parent folder containing multiple projects, it caused errors in files like build.gradle.
+I learned that it’s important to open only the specific project folder to avoid these conflicts.
+Another challenge was understanding how App.js and App.tsx interact.
+I discovered that React Native can render either file, and it’s possible to keep both in the project while ensuring the correct entry point is used.

+I also encountered problems with third-party modules, such as icons not displaying correctly.
+This was resolved by running ‘npx react-native link’ and ‘pod install’, which properly connected the native modules.
+Through these experiences, I learned the importance of proper folder management, module linking, and careful attention to platform-specific setup.
+Troubleshooting these issues improved my confidence in debugging React Native projects and reinforced best practices for project organizations.
 ### Skills Gained
 - Responsive design for mobile applications
 - Flexbox mastery for complex layouts
 - Platform-specific styling techniques
 - Performance optimization strategies
-- [Other skills]

 ### Areas for Improvement
-[Honest assessment of what you'd like to improve]
+While the project is functional, there are areas I want to improve.
+I’d like to refine spacing and layout margins to ensure components fit perfectly across all devices, especially tablets.
+I also want to deepen my understanding of responsive typography scaling and make the widget system even more reusable.
+Additionally, I aim to improve automated testing and accessibility coverage for all components.

 ### Application to Future Projects
-[How will you use these skills in future work?]
+The skills learned from this project—managing responsive layouts, handling orientation changes, linking native modules, and troubleshooting build issues—will help me build more robust React Native applications in the future.
+I now have a clearer workflow for project setup, module integration, and performance optimization.
+These lessons will be applied to create scalable, maintainable, and accessible mobile apps in future projects.

 ---
 **End of Documentation**